adamklie/CSE253_PA1/PA1 readme.txt

 CSE 253: Programming Assignment 1

-In this .zip folder the following files relating to this assignment are included: 1) PA1 Complete Logistic Regresion.py 2 ) YOUR FILES HERE!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+In this .zip folder the following files relating to this assignment are included:
+1) PA1 Complete Logistic Regresion.py
+2) PA2 Complete Softmax Regression.py
+3) dataloader.py
+4) aligned
+5) resized

+The Logistic and Softmax regression files are standalone scripts, meaning they can be run individually to produce the outputs relevant to each implementation.
+However, running each regression scripts requires one to have the following packages installed and loaded into one's environment:
+PIL
+NumPy
+matplotlib
+Pandas
+seaboarn

 Instructions For Running:
 1) PA1 Complete Logistic Regresion.py: